-Part of owning a car is maintaining it so it continues to run.
-Whether you're adding coolant as a proactive measure to avoid engine troubles, or you have found your car overheating due to lack of adequate coolant, putting coolant in a car is a fairly straightforward task.
+Part of being a car owner is maintaining it so it continues to run.
+Whether you're adding coolant as a proactive measure to avoid engine troubles, or you have found your car overheating and the thermostat is high due to lack of adequate coolant, putting fresh coolant in a car coolant tank is a fairly straightforward task for the cooling system.
 Using safety precautions and the right tools, you'll be able to change the coolant in your car with little effort.

 Examine the hood's contents, paying close attention to the front of the car where you'll find the radiator.
-Locate the coolant, also called the antifreeze, reservoir.
+Locate the coolant, also called the antifreeze, reservoir and check the engine coolant level.
 It is usually a white container with a metal or black screw-on lid, located near the radiator.
 Put on safety goggles and gloves to avoid injury.

-Use a rag to turn the lid counter clockwise slowly to unscrew it, allowing air to escape a little at a time.
-Though you may be tempted to unscrew the lid quickly, resist the urge as the coolant can bubble up and badly burn you.
+Use a rag to turn the reservoir cap counter clockwise slowly to unscrew it, allowing air to escape a little at a time.
+Though you may be tempted to unscrew the coolant cap quickly, resist the urge as the coolant can bubble up and badly burn you.

 Locate the line near the top of the reservoir that indicates the maximum liquid level.
-Place a funnel inside the reservoir and slowly add coolant until the liquid reaches the "max" line.
+Place a funnel inside the reservoir and slowly add coolant until the liquid reaches the fill line.